MicrosoftDocs/architecture-center/docs/example-scenario/apps/telehealth-system-content.md

 Make sure to optimize the configuration of the Azure Kubernetes clusters to match the scale requirements that fluctuate with the time of the day or regional patterns.
 Consider offloading read workloads (such as aggregating queries) by using Read Replicas in Azure Database for PostgreSQL.

 Using the TimescaleDB extension of PostgreSQL will enable more efficient handling of the time-related data coming from the medical devices.
-Consider using a scale out solution such as Azure Database for PostgreSQL – Hyperscale (Citus) to reach global scale by provisioning multiple database nodes.
+Consider using a scale-out solution such as Azure Database for PostgreSQL – Hyperscale (Citus) to reach global scale by provisioning multiple database nodes.

 ### Security and compliance

 This solution handles PHI and personal data.
-As such, it is important to use services that are certified for medical applications (HIPAA certifications, not only for the data that remains in the database but also the logs and telemetry data).
+As such, it's important to use services that are certified for medical applications (HIPAA certifications, not only for the data that remains in the database but also the logs and telemetry data).
 For details please consult the [HIPAA section](/compliance/regulatory/offering-hipaa-hitech) of the Microsoft Trust Center.

 ## Pricing